Digital transformations aren’t just leaving people behind. In some cases, they’re making life harder.

 We believe that anyone can experience digital poverty if they lack finance, skills or connectivity.

-According to the Centre for Economic Business Research (CEBR), people who suffer from Digital Poverty may experience the following:
+According to the Centre for Economic Business Research, people who suffer from digital poverty may experience the following:

-• Salary increases – Missing out on increased earning of 3% – 10% with digital skills jobs.
+- Salary increases – missing out on increased earnings of 3% – 10% with digital skills jobs

-• Online discounts – 13% higher costs of shopping on the high street compared to shopping online.
+- Online discounts – on average 13% higher costs of shopping on the high street compared to shopping online

-• Isolation – Increased loneliness due to less communication with family, friends and the community.
+- Isolation – increased loneliness due to less communication with others

 Businesses and organisations that try to nudge customers onto digital platforms may accelerate these problems.

-When a person’s only option is an online platform, they have to buy the device or connection to access it.
+When someone’s only option is an online platform, they have to buy the device or connection to access it.
 So the cost of service is moved onto them.
-Similarly, if they can’t afford those costs, they might ask Citizens Advice for help in accessing it.
+If they can’t afford this, they might ask Citizens Advice for help in accessing it.

 In this way, businesses are paying less by shifting staffing costs onto other organisations and their consumers.
 So, some digital transformations might be viewed as digital offsetting rather than creating efficiencies.